Read in 4 minutes

 The options used when copying files can be also used when copying directory.
 The main difference is that when copying directories you need to use the -R

-Rsync provides a number of options that control every aspect of its behavior.
-The most widely used options is
+rsync includes a number of options that control every aspect of its behavior.
+The most useful option is

 -a which will copy directories recursively, transfer special and block devices, preserve symbolic links, modification times, group, ownership, and permissions.

-To copy a single file from one to another location you should would the following command:
+To copy a single file from one to another location you would run the following command:

 rsync -a file.txt file_backup.txt